Boys in the Sand: Production

-Poole was inspired to make the film after he went with some friends to see a film called Highway Hustler.
-After watching the film, he said to a friend, "This is the worst, ugliest movie I've ever seen!
+Wakefield Poole was inspired to make the film after he went with some friends to see a film titled Highway Hustler.
+After watching the film, he said to a friend "This is the worst, ugliest movie I've ever seen!
 Somebody oughta be able to do something better than this."
-Poole was convinced that he was that somebody; "I wanted [to make] a film that gay people could look at and say, 'I don't mind being gay - it's beautiful to see those people do what they're doing.'"
+Poole stated "I wanted [to make] a film that gay people could look at and say 'I don't mind being gay - it's beautiful to see those people do what they're doing.'"
 Having enlisted the help of his lover Peter Fisk and another man, Poole first shot a 10-minute segment titled Bayside.

 The success of that initial shoot convinced Poole to plan two more segments and seek theatrical distribution for the completed work.
 He hired Tommy Moore and Casey Donovan for the third segment, Inside.
 When Fisk's scene partner from Bayside heard about the potential distribution deal, he refused to sign release forms until he was guaranteed 20% of the profits.
 Instead, Poole decided to scrap the segment and re-shoot with Fisk and Donovan.
 The resulting footage was so good that Poole decided to use Donovan for the second segment as well, titled Poolside, and he constructed the loose storyline around him.
 The three segments were filmed on a budget of $8,000 over three successive weekends in August 1971 in the gay resort area of Cherry Grove, New York.